 Chief – Christopher Jones

-Chris has served as Chief of the Department since December 2014 is also currently the Volunteer Coordinator for Arlington County Fire department.
+Chris has served as chief of the Department since December 2014 is also currently the Volunteer Coordinator for Arlington County Fire Department.
 Chris holds way too many certifications to list here, but the basics include Firefighter I/II, EMT and is an Adjunct Fire Instructor for the State of Virginia.
-Chris’s responsibilities include overseeing overall department operations and coordinating activities with the Arlington County Fire Department.
-Outside of CVFD, Chris is a Special Education Teacher for Arlington County.
+Chris’ responsibilities include overseeing overall department operations and coordinating activities with the Arlington County Fire Department.
+Outside of CVFD, Chris is a special education teacher for Arlington County.